drazdra/ollama-chats/README.md

-# ollama-chats v1.9.4.
+# ollama-chats v1.9.7.
-Ollama chat client in Vue, everything you need to do your private text rpg in browser, with any amount of different characters.
+Ollama chat client in Vue, everything you need to do your private text rpg in browser, with any amount of different characters, rag, per character context and more.

 ## What this is..
 This "project" is a single web page desktop interface for chatting with your local Ollama server.
 It doesn't use any libraries apart from Vue and can be opened in browser as a regular web page.